mountaineerbr/shellChatGPT/README.md

 to fail as gracefully as we can.
 Major usage breaks should follow new and backward-incompatible API changes (incompatible models).
 -->

-We plan to gradually wind down development of new features in the near future.
-The project will enter a maintenance phase from 2025 onwards, focusing primarily on bug fixes and stability.

 Merry 2024 [Grav Mass!](https://stallman.org/grav-mass.html)